Dhruva-Sammeta/MUNTechinterface/README.md

 **All rights reserved.**

-Copyright © Sapphire Tech.
-All rights reserved.
+Copyright pending © Sapphire MUN All rights reserved.

 This repository and its contents are the intellectual property of Sapphire Tech.